SLASSCOM/slasscom-data-analytics-curriculum/introduction-to-python/05-data-visualization.md

 ### Lecture content

-Introducing charting library and brief overview of visualization
+Introducing charting library and brief overview of visualization.

 ### Lab and tutorials